 Although the detox process can be painful, it’s necessary.
 Removing the inhalants from your body is important in order to live a healthier life.
 A detox (detoxification) center will do this.
 You might want to consider entering a detox center affiliated with an inpatient rehab facility.
 A stay at this type of drug rehab facility could help you address and treat your physical and mental pain.

 People might deny that they’re addicted to inhalants, but the chemical smells on their breaths and the stains on their clothes might tell a different story.
 Denial is common when people are abusing or addicted to harmful substances.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Rehab Treatment Process